Wernfried/daterangepicker/API_Doc.md

 <a name="event_beforeRenderCalendar"></a>

 ## "beforeRenderCalendar"
 Emitted before the calendar is rendered.
-Useful to remove any manually added elements.

 **Kind**: event emitted
 **Properties**